Transconnectome/ABCD-brain-network-SCCA/README.md

 ## SCCA Code

-This section contains the description of codes used for Sparse Canonical Correlation Analysis (Witten et al., 2009) and its visualization.
+This section describes the codes for Sparse Canonical Correlation Analysis (Witten et al., 2009) used in this paper and and its visualization.
 The code is organized into different scripts:

 - `scca_pipeline_example.sh`: A pipeline for SCCA computation and visualization.